top of page

-I hope you enjoyed your two day hiatus away from Bullet Psych material.
-I hope you used it to relax, have fun, or do some additional reading.
-As we discussed on day # 1 of this curriculum there will always be one day per week that is a week in review.
+As we discussed on day # 1 of this curriculum, there will always be at least one day per theme that is a review.
+This may be in the format of a review quiz or a summary of the high yield information.
 Educational research supports spaced repetition learning and by regularly re-visiting old content we will have a better chance of imprinting what you have learned in your long term memory.
-Of course we have only had one week of readings so far, so today we will review the highlights of our first theme of psychotic disorders.
+Of course, we have only had one week of readings so far, so today we will review the highlights of our first theme of psychotic disorders.

 Day 1: Intro to Psychotic Spectrum Disorders